smitshilu/TwitterSentimentAnalysis/README.md

 # TwitterSentimentAnalysis
-Sentiment Analysis of twitter data to build a classifier that from analysied data.
+Sentiment Analysis of twitter data to build a classifier from analysed data.